27escape/gnarlypi/docs/config.md

 **index** this is where symlinks to the original files will be created, symlinks are valid on linux drives (ext2, ext3 and ext4) and use very little space, these symlinks will be available either when connecting to the system over Samba or may be used when copying to a remote system, such as a NAS.

-**trip_variance** The indexer creates creates directories for each day that photos were taken, as well as each year-month.
-In addition to this it attempts to decide if consecutive days of photographs create a 'trip' that is a collection of days of photos, the variance is the number of days that are allowed to be empty of photographs before a collection is considered to be closed.
-The default is **0**, so each day needs to follow the next, **1** would allow gaps of 1 day and **2** 2 days etc.

 ### rsync section

 If the rsync application has been declared as one of the apps to run from the gnarlypi section, then it will read this section of the config.